-If only there weren't other monsters lurking in the shadows.
+If only there weren't other monsters emerging from the shadows.
 For example, the 2010 health care law's surtaxes of 0.9 percent and 3.8 percent on earned and "unearned" income, respectively, contain a nasty secret.
 The income thresholds for these new taxes, such as \$250,000 for a joint-filing household, will not be automatically indexed for inflation each year.
 Just like the AMT once did over a period of decades, rising numbers of taxpayers will fall into the surtax trap.

 For his part, President Obama doesn't seem content with leaving the issue alone.
-His new budget proposal would hatch a new AMT-like scheme based on the so-called "Buffett Rule" aimed at ensuring the very wealthy pay a high tax rate.
-The complexity of this new plan comes shining through in this following description, taken straight from the White House's own budget documents:
+As it did last year, the White House's FY 2015 budget proposal would hatch a new AMT-like scheme based on the so-called "Buffett Rule" aimed at ensuring the very wealthy pay a high tax rate.
+The complexity of this new plan comes shining through in this following description, taken straight from the White House's own FY 2014 budget documents: